Applying to the MFA in Creative Writing

 The application process for all NC State graduate programs is handled entirely through a web-based tool.
 Step-by-step information and Frequently Asked Questions are available as well as telephone and chat-based assistance should you encounter any problems as you begin your application.

-All the pages of the online application will go straight to the Graduate School, and they in turn will make the files available to us.
-In addition to the application form, your application should include the following materials:
+All of the pages of the online application will be generated through the application system, Slate.
+Your application should include the following materials:

-- The Personal Statement is a part of the online application process, submitted with your application form.
+The Personal Statement is a part of the online application process and must be submitted in your application form.
 Please explain your interest in our MFA program.
 As part of this online statement, you may include a statement of goals.
+We do not have any length requirements or restrictions for the personal statement.

-If you have been working and wish to submit a copy of your résumé or curriculum vitae, please do so through the Upload area for Resume/CV in the application.
+If you have been working and wish to submit a copy of your résumé or curriculum vitae, please upload it in to your application.

 - Creative Sample: at least two stories or novel chapters totaling 25-40 pages; for poetry applicants, 10-12 poems.

-- Critical Sample: No more than 15 pages of writing that demonstrates your ability to succeed in graduate-level literature classes, a required part of the MFA curriculum.
+- Critical Sample: No more than 15 pages of academic writing (such as an undergraduate paper) that demonstrates your ability to succeed in graduate-level literature classes, a required part of the MFA curriculum.

-- Transcripts: Unofficial transcripts from any undergraduate or graduate institution you have attended should be uploaded with your application.
+Transcripts: Unofficial transcripts from any undergraduate or graduate institution you have attended should be uploaded with your application.
+This can be done under the "Education History" section of the application.
 If the department recommends that you be admitted, you will then be asked to submit official transcripts to the Graduate School.
-Only upon receipt of official transcripts will your admission be official.

 - Official Electronic Transcripts should be emailed to firstname.lastname@example.org.